Battle of Tornio: Aftermath

 While the fighting at Tornio still continued the German leadership made a decision to move from Operation Birke to Operation Nordlicht and abandon the most of northern Finland and Norway.
-Soviet offensive near Petsamo started soon after Germans had made their decision.
+The Soviet offensive near Petsamo started soon after Germans had made their decision.
 Strict marching discipline enforced by Germans, German motorized units and effective demolition of transportation network meant that after battle of Tornio Finnish troops could effectively engage withdrawing Germans only at the time and place of Germans' choosing.

 The original Finnish plan had been to cut off the German troops around Kemi from all ways of retreat.
 However, the German troops were able to secure the road to Rovaniemi and retreat in an orderly fashion.
 On the other hand, the capture of Tornio effectively cut the German troops in Finland into two parts: one fighting in Tornio river valley, the other in the Kemi river valley.
 Due to lack of roads, the supplies to the troops around Kemi would have to be routed through Rovaniemi.
 By October 8 the whole Kemi-Tornio area had been cleared.

 The German commander in the North, General Lothar Rendulic considered the capture of Tornio a betrayal by the Finns and ordered the scorched earth destruction of Lapland in retaliation.
 By attacking Tornio the Finnish government had proven to the Soviet Union that it was working actively to remove the German troops.
 In addition, the Finnish army had shown that it was capable and willing to turn its arms against the former cobelligerents.